dotnet/docs-maui/docs/platform-integration/local-notifications.md

 The `NotificationManagerService` class should be placed in your app's *Platforms > iOS*  or *Platforms > Mac Catalyst* folder.
 Alternatively, multi-targeting can be performed based on your own filename and folder criteria, rather than using the *Platforms* folders.
 For more information, see [Configure multi-targeting](configure-multi-targeting.md).

-On iOS, you must request permission to use notifications before attempting to schedule a notification.
+On Apple platforms, you must request permission to use notifications before attempting to schedule a notification.
 This occurs in the `NotificationManagerService` constructor.
+For more information about local notification permission,, see [Asking permission to use notifications](https://developer.apple.com/documentation/usernotifications/asking-permission-to-use-notifications) on developer.apple.com.

 The `SendNotification` method defines the logic required to create and send a notification, and creates an immediate local notification using a `UNTimeIntervalNotificationTrigger` object, or at an exact `DateTime` using a `UNCalendarNotificationTrigger` object.
 The `ReceiveNotification` method is called by iOS when a message is received, and invokes the `NotificationReceived` event handler.
-For more information about local notification permission,, see [Asking permission to use notifications](https://developer.apple.com/documentation/usernotifications/asking-permission-to-use-notifications) on developer.apple.com.

 ### Handle incoming notifications

-On iOS, you must create a delegate that subclasses `UNUserNotificationCenterDelegate` to handle incoming messages:
+On Apple platforms, to handle incoming messages you must create a delegate that subclasses `UNUserNotificationCenterDelegate`:

 ```csharp
 using UserNotifications;